hirespace/hirespace-static/README.md

 git-flow**.
 I have set up both **bump-version.sh** and **release.sh** scripts so these should be executed while on the (release) branch.

-bump-version.sh merely bumps the version number in bower.json and package.json and release.sh does the following:
+bump-version.sh merely bumps the version number in bower.json and package.json and release.sh does following:

 1. Runs gulp commands which deploy production-ready assets and runs all tests to ensure nothing has broken
 2. Prompts ```divshot login```